floswald/floswald.github.io/content/publication/landuse/index.md

 ## Status

-Revise and Resubmit at *Review of Economic Studies* 💪
+Revised and Resubmitted at *Review of Economic Studies* February 2023.